 Well, these are our picks for the top 10 best webcam software you can download right now.
 The software we included in our list have been selected after an in-depth assessment of their UI, their versatility and ease of usage, not to mention the different requirements of a diverse audience.
 We hope that you go through the list and select the one that best suits your needs.

-While we are on the topic of webcam software, if you are looking for something that can help you stream games on platforms like Twitch, you should check out our article on best voice and video chat apps for gamers.
+While we are on the topic of webcams and webcam apps, if you are looking for something that can help you stream games on platforms like Twitch, you should check out our article on best voice and video chat apps for gamers.
 You can use these webcam apps with the chat apps to further enhance your streaming experience.